General remarks

 The Elecraft K2 +XV50 6m transverter has shown its merits on sensitivity and pure analogue sound quality.
 Ergonomically it proved not capable, yet.

 The Perseus SDR receiver I have for some months now, shows great potential at several disciplines.
 Best in class performance at band monitoring, doing measurements, finding weak signals, next to being simply a superb DC to 35MHz receiver.
+Enjoying 22 years in Hamradio groundbreaking improvements have been: TS850, K2, ORION and the Perseus.

 Reading the latest articles of YU1AW on principles of gain/temperature and 30 years development in yagi design, gives you new insights on terrestrial vs local man-made noise as well as relevant interpretation of the current new antenna designs.